astramieri/oci-ai-foundations/docs/introduction_to_ml.md

 In machine learning, the term **model training** is used to build an ML model.
 During the process of model training, a relationship is established between the input features and output parameters.

-    y = f(X)
+    y = f(x)

-Feature **X** are relevant information from the available data selected to train the model.
+Feature **x** are relevant information from the available data selected to train the model.
 The output label **y** represents the information or prediction that the model aims to generate based on the input features.

 The goal is to **approximate the mapping function** so well that when you have new input data x, you can predict the output variable y for that data.